 Beyond exploring the classical repertoire, the Studio offers its dancers an opportunity unique in Westchester: to learn and perform the choreography of George Balanchine with Artistic Director Diana White, a former soloist of the New York City Ballet who worked directly with Balanchine and Jerome Robbins.
-Additionally, our students work on an on-going basis with the renowned New York City-based, award-winning choreographers, Pedro Ruiz and David Fernandez.
+Additionally, our students work on an on-going basis with renowned New York City-based, award-winning choreographers and dancers.

-SBS students are regularly accepted into the most prestigious summer training programs, such as the American Ballet Theater, School of American Ballet, Boston Ballet, Miami City Ballet, Pacific Northwest Ballet, Alvin Ailey, and Joffrey Summer Intensives, Suzanne Farrell’s Cedar Island and Kennedy Center Programs, the Kirov Academy, the Bolshoi Ballet Academy, NYSSA, the Gelsey Kirkland Academy, and more.
-Several of our alumni have gone on to study full-time at the School of American Ballet, (the official school of the New York City Ballet), the Jacqueline Kennedy Onassis School at American Ballet Theater, and at the High School of the Performing Arts.
+SBS alumni are currently performing with the American Ballet Theatre, Miami City Ballet, San Francisco Ballet, and Les Grands Ballets Canadiene.
+Our students are regularly accepted into the most prestigious summer training programs, such as the American Ballet Theater, School of American Ballet, Boston Ballet, Miami City Ballet, Pacific Northwest Ballet, Alvin Ailey, and Joffrey Summer Intensives, Suzanne Farrell’s Cedar Island and Kennedy Center Programs, the Kirov Academy, the Bolshoi Ballet Academy, NYSSA, the Gelsey Kirkland Academy, and more.
 Two of our students have been medalists at the Youth America Grand Prix, the largest international student ballet competition awarding scholarships to the world’s foremost professional ballet academies.